 Before you come up with new fundraising ideas and strategies, reflect on your previous events.
 Learn from your challenges and setbacks and use them for your improvement.
 Make sure that you don’t make the same mistakes again.

 A good fundraising strategy is a carefully planned method that aims to achieve all the fundraising objectives.
-To simply put it, it is the means of how your organization will generate funds.
+Simply put, it is the means by which your organization will generate funds.
 One of the common strategies organizations use is selling tickets by hosting golf tournaments, talent shows, or concerts.

-Hosting a gala fundraiser or a festival are famous picks as well.
-Strategize on what type of fundraising event will work best on your target sponsors and the people you are helping.
+Hosting a gala fundraiser or a festival is a famous pick as well.
+Strategize on what type of fundraising event and fundraising activity will work best for your target sponsors and the people you are helping.

 4. Make a budget plan for your fundraising event

 This is a critical part of your fundraising event planning template.
 How much are you hoping to raise?
 How can you make sure you hit the goal and won’t overspend during the event?
-One way to do this is by making a detailed budget plan.
+One way to do this is by making a detailed budget plan and event budget template.
 Your budget plan will guide your spending.

 List the specific items you need to purchase or you need to rent.
 Then designate estimated costs for each.
 More event organizers have considered doing virtual events.
 What is good with virtual events is that you’ll be able to save more since you’re not renting a physical space or equipment that goes with an in-person gathering.